conda-forge/granian-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `granian` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `granian, granian-with-all, granian-with-pname, granian-with-reload` can be installed with `conda`:

 ```
-conda install granian
+conda install granian granian-with-all granian-with-pname granian-with-reload
 ```

 or with `mamba`:

 ```
-mamba install granian
+mamba install granian granian-with-all granian-with-pname granian-with-reload
 ```

 It is possible to list all of the versions of `granian` available on your platform with `conda`: